sunlightpolicy/gitbook-tde/3-design.md

 | Hold expert focus groups | Convene a user group meeting with local experts or data users to generate input on whether roles, timelines, and activities are appropriate for your desired outcomes.
 Invite your intended community data users to comment on a draft plan or collaboratively draft an action plan based on their experience in the field.
 Solicit in-person, detailed input pertaining to subject matter and the feasibility of your shared, desired outcomes. |
 | Host public planning workshops | Invite the broader public to a community meeting where the main activity will include a low-tech engagement activity like note card sorting, diagramming, or collecting sticky note feedback on how your agency should proceed with addressing your specific opportunity for community use of open data.
 Commit to implementing feedback gathered at public meetings and express next steps. |

 ### How formal does my plan need to be?

 It depends on your context.
 In a community that has already had lots of conversations about open data and shared goals, a short back and forth over email or an in-person conversation at a community meeting might be enough.
 In a community where there is less common understanding, you will probably need to do more work building consensus.
-The idea of tactical data engagement is to focus on a specific end goal—use your judgment about how to best achieve that.
+The idea of tactical data engagement is to focus on a specific end goal — use your judgment about how to best achieve that.